 My Life Purpose – As I have grown to understand it, my purpose in life is simply this: When our paths cross, we are both somehow better for the experience.
 It could be as simple as a shared smile, a laugh, or a quick conversation.
 It might also be as complex as a long, involved conversation.
 Regardless of the form or format, I realize I will always be growing at this, but that’s OK.

 My Life Mission – My mission in my life mission is simply this: Each day, I will improve myself in some way.
-Contrary to what some people teach, I do not believe this means I am somehow defective.
-It DOES mean I believe it is my responsibility to continue to expand my potential and to grow fully into the man God made me to be.
-In other words, it is a process of removing artificial limits, a little bit at a time.
+Some people teach that this somehow implies I believe myself to be defective in some way.
+BALONEY!!
+It DOES mean I believe it is my responsibility to continually expand my potential and grow fully into the man God made me to be.
+In other words, my life’s mission is to remove the artificial limits I have built for myself, as well as the ones I have allowed others to build for me.
 Through this process of continual growth and improvement, I will be better empowered to live out my life vision and fulfill my life’s purpose.

 My Life Philosophy – At this point in time, my life philosophy can best be summarized as:

 There is a God, and I am not Him.

 Jesus was a real human being for a specific time in human history, because He came to earth, both fully human and fully divine, so that He could pay the price of mankind’s sin, and make possible a restored relationship with our Father.

 I choose to focus on God’s love for me rather than any wrath I fully deserve for my nearly constant rebellion against Him.
 But His grace and mercy continues to amaze me almost every day.

 As important as my faith is to me, I will never shove it down anyone’s throat.
 I believe I can invest time in building a relationship with someone I care about, then answer their questions and help them explore the faith in a gentle and loving way.